-The Complete Bible Handbook gives a totally new perspective on the consequences of Noah's story.
+The Complete Bible Handbook gives a different perspective on the consequences of Noah's story than I'd seen before.
 It resulted in the Noachide Covenant which laid down laws for how the Jews would deal with Gentiles who kept their laws.

 |The rainbow is the sign of God's covenant with Noah.|